KevinAst/dmrst/pkgs/server/src/auth.md

    That being said, this should NEVER exist concurrently.
 In other words we should never see multiple active device objects with the same deviceId.
-This indicates some malicious activity _(or inappropriate sharing of acount information)_.
+This indicates some malicious activity.
 For example, the localStorage of one user's machine has been accessed and copied to another machine.

    The system will actively check for this scenerio, and mark it in such a way that requires the user to re-authenticate.